grasshopco/god-mode/README.md

 ```

 Benefits of database integration:
-- **Cloud Persistence**: Memory files are synced to the cloud (Supabase)
+- **Quick Setup**: Rapidly configure database infrastructure for your application
+- **Authentication**: Built-in user authentication system
-- **Offline Mode**: SQLite option for local development without internet
+- **Multiple Options**: Choose from cloud providers or local development
-- **Multi-Device Access**: Access your God Mode memory across different machines
-- **Multiple Backends**: Configure and easily switch between different backends
-- **Backup and Restore**: Easily backup and restore your memory files
-- **Disaster Recovery**: Protect against local data loss
+- **Code Generation**: Get starter code for connecting to your database
+- **Schema Templates**: Pre-built schemas for common application types

 Supported backends:
-- **Supabase**: Cloud-based PostgreSQL database with real-time capabilities
+- **Supabase**: Full-stack platform with authentication, storage and real-time data
-- **SQLite**: Local file-based database for offline use
+- **SQLite**: Local database for development and testing
 - **Firebase**: Coming soon
 - **Custom REST API**: Coming soon

 To use the integration:
 1. Access the Database Integration menu via God Mode remote control option 'b'
-2. Choose "Setup a new database backend"
+2. Choose "Set up new project backend"
 3. Follow the prompts to configure your preferred backend
-4. Use the sync command periodically to keep your memory files in sync
+4. Get generated code snippets to connect your application to the database

 #### Troubleshooting